 2. On the job learning

-Dr North-Samardzic says what’s distinctive about the Master of Leadership is that it facilitates on the job learning, strengthens your existing skills and enables you to put your learning into practice.
+Dr North-Samardzic says what’s distinctive about the Master in Leadership is that it facilitates on the job learning, strengthens your existing skills and enables you to put your learning into practice.

 “We make the workplace your classroom, so there's no essays or irrelevant case studies.
 All activities are work-based learning and development activities.”